 Before landing, some orchids and a deck of cards were given to each First Class passenger

 The excellent tail camera as we approached the gate in Bangkok

-Once off the plane, I was greeted in the jet bridge by an agent with my name on a card.
+Once off the plane, an agent in the jet bridge had my name on a card.
 I requested to go to the First Class Lounge, which is typically allowed after arriving in Thai First Class.
-I will report on my visit there later.
-I had a few hours in the Thai lounge and spa before my flight to Kuala Lumpur where I would finally be stopping for a quick visit and some sleep in a real bed before continuing to my destination.
+A few hours in the Thai lounge and spa before my flight to Kuala Lumpur where I would finally be stopping for a quick visit and some sleep in a real bed before continuing to my destination.

 Other posts in this series:

 - Air Canada to Toronto and The Maple Leaf Lounge

 - First Class all to myself: Lufthansa Inaugural Toronto to Munich